-Those of us who are immigrant and disabled (this includes mental distress) can still access care, support and accommodation in some circumstances.
+Those of us who are immigrant and disabled (by law this includes mental distress) can still access care, support and accommodation in some situations.

-Support from Social Services is not counted as a public fund, and can be provided to people who are barred from getting benefits under ‘no recourse to public funds’.
-Human rights law — which says that you should not be subjected to inhuman and degrading treatment — can cancel out where you are banned from receiving services.
+Support from Social Services is not counted as a public fund.
+It can be provided to people who are barred from getting benefits under ‘No Recourse to Public Funds’ (NRPF).
+Human rights law says that you should not be subjected to inhuman and degrading treatment.
+Human rights law can cancel out where you are banned from receiving services.
 We strongly recommend that you get a solicitor to help you secure these rights and as a protection for yourself.
 You can get Legal Aid regardless of your immigration status.
 Legal Aid is available for community care and homelessness.

 Here are some webpages with useful information:

 Eligibility for Transport for London ‘Freedom Passes’ (info from NRPFN)

 The No Recourse to Public Funds Network say: